-Daylight Savings Brings Chaos To The 11 O'Clock Number
+Daylight Saving Time Brings Chaos to the 11 O'Clock Number

 by Ryan Kristopik. @ryankristopik.

-NEW YORK, New York — With Daylight Savings on the horizon and all clocks looking to “fall behind” by an hour this weekend, performers and theatergoers alike have been left scrambling to adjust each musical’s 11 O’Clock Number to the big reset.
+NEW YORK, NY - With Daylight Savings on the horizon and all clocks looking to “spring ahead” by an hour this weekend, performers and theatergoers alike have been left scrambling to adjust each musical’s 11 O’Clock Number to the big reset.

 “Every year this thing’s a mess,” lamented Winter Garden Theatre Front of House Manager, Randal Gomez.
 “Any slight adjustment and people go nutso.
 You got late patrons hopping over each other during ‘Baby June and Her Newsboys’, you got people using the restrooms during ‘If Mamma Was Married’ which, frankly, is Hell come to roost.
 What’s the opposite of Broadway Magic?
-Because this is that,” he added.
+Because this is that."

 Computer software often adjusts clocks automatically, but actors have proven to have a difficult time adapting to the change.
 Florette Cassidy, a veteran actress and Law & Order day player, shared her experiences.